usasnouski/IndieNoMo/docs/sample-state.md

     tagline: "Learn and adapt to your hearing.",
     goal_amount: 100000,
     current_amount: 57087,
+    end_date: 1203,
     img_url: "http://somecoolpic.domain.jpg",
     overview: "Cool project, very cool project",
-    story: "nuraphones have an in and over ear design and  automatically tune to your unique hearing in 30sec.", },
+    description: "nuraphones have an in and over ear design and  automatically tune to your unique hearing in 30sec.", },

   rewards: {
     1: {
       title: "Early Bird",
       description: "As an early adopter, you'll get one Nura headphone",
-      cost: 199.99,
+      price: 199.99,
     },
   },